CodeOptimization/hello-world/Threads/Sharing_resources.md

 12. When should you use sycnchronize?
 Here is _Brian's Rule of Synchronization： If you are waiting a variable tht might nextbe raed by another thread, or reading a variable that might have last see writen by another thraed, you must use synchronization, and further, both are reader and the writer mush synchronize using the same monitor lock._

+13. Calling __yield()__ is a helpful way to prompte a failure if it's going to happen.

+## Using explicit Lock object

+14. The __java.util.concurrent.Locks__ package offers more complex machanism.

+15. __java.util.concurrent.Locks.Lock__ pbject must be explicitly created, locked and unlocked.
+It's more complex but more flexible in terms of control.

+16. Example of Lock